A Simple Joint Model for Improved Contextual Neural Lemmatization: A Joint Neural Model

 Neural sequence-to-sequence models \cite{DBLP:conf/nips/SutskeverVL14,bahdanau2014neural} have yielded state-of-the-art performance on the task of generating morphological variants---including the lemma---as evinced in several recent shared tasks on the subject \cite{W16-2002,K17-2001,K18-3001}.
 Our lemmatization factor in \cref{eq:joint} is based on such models.
 Specifically, we make use of a hard-attention mechanism \cite{xu2015show,N16-1076}, rather than the original soft-attention mechanism.
-Our choice of hard attention is motivated by the performance of \newcite{K18-3008}'s system at the CoNLL-SIGMORPHON task.
+Our choice of hard attention is motivated by the performance of \citeposs{K18-3008} system at the CoNLL-SIGMORPHON task.
 We use a nearly identical model, but opt for an exact dynamic-programming-based inference scheme \cite{D18-1473}.\footnote{Our formulation differs from the work of \newcite{D18-1473} in that we enforce monotonic hard alignments, rather than allow for non-monotonic alignments.}\looseness=-1

-We briefly describe the model here.
-Given an inflected word $w$ and a tag $m$, we would like to obtain the lemma $\ell \in \Sigma^*$, dropping the subscript for simplicity.
-Moreover, for the remainder of \emph{this} section the subscripts will index into the character string $\ell$, that is $\ell = \ell_1,\ldots,\ell_{|\ell|}$, where each $\ell_i \in \Sigma$.
-A character-level biLSTM encoder embeds $w$ to $\ench$.
-The decoder LSTM produces $\dech_j$, reading the concatenation of the embedding of the previous character $\ell_{j-1} \in \Sigma$ and the tag embedding $\tagh$, which is produced by an order-invariant linear function.
-In contrast to soft attention, hard attention models the alignment distribution explicitly.
+We briefly describe the joint model here.
+Given an inflected word $w$ and a tag $m$, we would like to obtain the lemma $\ell \in \Sigma^*$, dropping the subscripts for simplicity.
+We decompose the lemma into its constituent characters using the following notation $\ell = \kappa_1 \cdots \kappa_{L}$, where each $\kappa_j \in \Sigma$.
+A character-level biLSTM encoder embeds $w = c_1 \cdots c_M$ into a sequence of hidden states $\ench_1, \ldots, \ench_M$.
+The decoder LSTM produces an embedding $\dech_j$, reading the concatenation of the embedding of at the previous time step $\dech_{j-1}$ and the tag embedding $\tagh$, which is produced by an order-invariant linear function.
+In contrast to soft attention, hard attention models the alignment distribution explicitly.\looseness=-1